The Effect of Sampling Temperature on Problem Solving in Large Language Models: Methods

 \subsection{Metrics}

 To test our hypothesis, we measured the LLM’s correct-answer accuracy as our primary performance metric.
-To further support our findings, we also measured the similarity of the LLM’s responses using a series of text-similarity metrics.
+For each combination of model, prompt, exam, and temperature, we calculated the accuracy as the number of correct answers from ten attempts at each problem.
+Then, we computed the average (mean) accuracy across all problems.